 EC Sales Lists

 If you are an EU VAT-registered business trading with other VAT registered businesses across the EU, it may be necessary for you to produce regular EC Sales Lists to report the value of sales being made.
-The reports provide tax authorities with vital information to ensure VAT is being correctly accounted by businesses trading cross-border.
-Unlike Intrastat reports, which monitor the movement of goods only, EC Sales Lists report the supply of services that have been made cross-border, as well as all goods.
+This is in order to provide tax authorities with vital information to ensure businesses trading cross-border correctly account for VAT.
+In contrast to Intrastat reports, which monitor the movement of goods only, EC Sales Lists report the supply of services that have been made cross-border, as well as all goods.

 Ensure your business is getting EC Sales Lists right:

-- Review your international trade and identify where you need to file EC Sales List reports
+- Review your international trade in order to identify where you need to file EC Sales List reports

-- EC Sales Lists show the value of your trade within the EU to individual VAT numbers, so it is crucial that VAT numbers used are correct
+- EC Sales Lists show the value of your trade within the EU to individual VAT numbers, therefore it is essential to use the correct VAT numbers

-- EC Sales reports vary between countries – you may be required to report only sales, but in some countries purchases will also need to be included
+- You may be required to report only sales in some countries, but in others purchases will also need to be included

-- Reports require that the value of transactions relating to goods and services are broken down and the net values reported
+- Reports require a break-down of the value of transactions relating to goods and services and a report of the net values